Kiran-Alex/Kiran-Alex/README.md

 ### Glad to see you here!
 I am a frontend developer who is learning redux, a state management library for React.
-I already have experience with React, HTML, CSS, and JavaScript, and I enjoy creating beautiful and responsive web designs.
+I already have experience with React, Redux, HTML, CSS, and JavaScript, and I enjoy creating beautiful and responsive web designs.
 I am currently working on a personal project to build a Twitter frontend clone using React and redux.
 This project will help me practice my skills and showcase my portfolio.
 I am looking forward to learning more about redux and how it can improve my workflow and performance.

 <br/>